Parent involvement with the childminder agency

-By coordinating the home situation and the situation at the childcare as much as possible, a child feels safer and is better able to develop.
+By coordinating the home situation and the situation with the childminder as much as possible, a child feels safer and can develop better.

-Parent involvement in daycare has a positive influence on the development of children.
-Parents have a great deal of knowledge about their child that is relevant to pedagogical staff.
-And childcare has great importance in good cooperation with the parents and a stimulating and supportive family climate.
-Employees can give advice and information to parents about the child and vice versa.
+Parental involvement with the childminder has a positive influence on the development of children.
+Parents have a lot of knowledge about their child that is relevant to the childminder.
+And the agency has a great interest in good cooperation with the parents and a stimulating and supportive family climate.
+Employees can provide advice and information to the parents about the child and vice versa.

 Building trusted and respectful relationships

-The trust that parents and educational staff have in each other and their mutual respect for parenting choices is an important quality factor.
-A child feels flawlessly whether his parents like it in his group, if they appreciate his pedagogical staff and whether they leave him with confidence in the childcare center.
-The non-verbal signals from their parents tell children whether an environment is safe for them or not.
-The reverse also applies: if the pedagogical employee has an attitude of respect for the parents, this contributes to a feeling of safety for the child and a good cooperation with the parents.
-A negative comment or an angry look at the parents leads to tension.
-Dealing with each other in a respectful and accepting manner also means being open to cultural and socio-economic differences.
+The trust that parents and the childminder have in each other and their mutual respect for parenting choices is an important quality factor.
+A child flawlessly senses whether his parents like it in his group, whether they value his pedagogical staff and whether they leave him with the childminder with confidence.
+Their parents' nonverbal cues tell children whether an environment is safe for them or not.
+The other way around also applies: if the employee has an attitude of respect for the parents, this contributes to a feeling of safety for the child and good cooperation with the parents.
+A negative comment about whether an angry look at the parents leads to tension.
+Dealing with each other in a respectful and accepting way also means being open to cultural and socio-economic differences.

 Exchange of information

-By regularly exchanging information about the child and the parenting ideas of the parents, the pedagogical employee gets to know the child and his environment better.
-Parents and pedagogical staff need each other's information to provide good support and care and to be able to respond to the specific needs of the child.
-Coordinating with mutual respect is therefore crucial, for example with the help of a back and forth notebook.
+By regularly exchanging information about the child and the parenting ideas of the parents, the employee gets to know the child and its environment better.
+Parents and employees need each other's information to provide good support and care and to respond to the specific needs of the child.
+Tuning with mutual respect is therefore crucial, for example with the help of a back and forth notebook.
 This promotes mutual contact.

 Connect home and childcare center